Chips-mobile/TasksDemo/README.md

 Room has been used to persist the data received from the remote service.

 As an alternative to the database, the local data can be saved as a shared preference (just updating the dependencies in the AppModule file)

+The current implementation of Room is for demonstration purpose only: the data could be saved as json string in a single line of a single table